Political positions of Dianne Feinstein: Gun politics

 In June 2019, Feinstein was one of four senators to cosponsor the Help Empower Americans to Respond (HEAR) Act, legislation that would ban suppressors from being imported, sold, made, sent elsewhere or possessed and grant a suppressor buyback program as well as include certain exceptions for current and former law enforcement personnel and others.
 The bill was intended to respond to the Virginia Beach shooting, where the perpetrator used a suppressor.

 Health care

-Feinstein has supported the Affordable Care Act, repeatedly voting to defeat initiatives aimed against it.
+Feinstein had supported the Affordable Care Act, repeatedly voting to defeat initiatives aimed against it.

-She has voted in favor of regulating tobacco as a drug; expanding the Children's Health Insurance Program; overriding the president's veto on adding 2 to 4 million children to SCHIP eligibility; increasing Medicaid rebate for producing generic drugs; negotiating bulk purchases for Medicare prescription drugs; allowing re-importation of Rx drugs from Canada; allowing patients to sue HMOs & collect punitive damages; including prescription drugs under Medicare; Medicare means-testing; etc. She has voted against the Paul Ryan Budget's Medicare choice, tax & spending cuts; allowing tribal Indians to opt out of federal health care; etc. Feinstein's Congress voting record was assessed as "88%" by the American Public Health Association (APHA), the figure ostensibly reflecting the percentage of time the representative voted the organization's preferred position.
+Feinstein had voted in favor of regulating tobacco as a drug; expanding the Children's Health Insurance Program; overriding a presidential veto on adding two to four million children to SCHIP eligibility; increasing the Medicaid rebate for producing generic drugs; negotiating bulk purchases for Medicare prescription drugs; allowing re-importation of Rx drugs from Canada; allowing patients to sue HMOs and collect punitive damages; including prescription drugs under Medicare; and Medicare means-testing.
+She had voted against the Paul Ryan Budget's Medicare choice and against allowing tribal Indians to opt out of federal health care.

-In an April 2017 town hall meeting in San Francisco, Feinstein stated, "If single-payer health care is going to mean the complete takeover by the government of all health care, I am not there."
+At an April 2017 town hall meeting in San Francisco, Feinstein stated, "If single-payer health care is going to mean the complete takeover by the government of all health care, I am not there."